dtcrout/dtcrout.github.io/_pages/about.md

 title:  "About"
 ---

-Hello and welcome to my personal site.
-I'm currently a data scientist at Scotiabank, living in Toronto ON.
-I currently hold a Master's of Science in Computer Science and a Bachelor's of Science in Physics.
+I'm currently a data scientist at Scotiabank based in Toronto, Ontario.
+I have a MSc in Computer Science and BSc in Physics.

-During my undergrad, I did a couple of NERC funded projects in mathematical models for aggregation, mainly [collective behaviour of biological aggregation]() and [opinion dynamics]().
-I then got interested in the field of big data problems, which then led me to the field of machine learning.
-Naturally loving problem solving, I enrolled in the Professional Master's in Big Data program at Simon Fraser Univeristy.
+During my undergrad, I got involved in mathematical models for biological aggregation and opinion dynamics in which I solved differential equations using Monte Carlo methods.
+This got me interested in big data problems, then later to the field of machine learning.
+Naturally loving math and problem solving, I enrolled in the [Professional Master's Program in Big Data](https://www.sfu.ca/bigdata) at Simon Fraser University.
+There I gained [the skills necessary](https://vimeo.com/191054268) to pursue a career in data science.

+Here are some things I also grok:
+* Music
+* DIY
+* Linux and Emacs
+* Mechanical Keyboards